FriwiDev/thesis/scenarios/local_edgeslicing/README.md

 ```
 Without ou background traffic running we observe similar results, but without packet drops.
 Sometimes short spikes (`<1s`)
-can be observed of up to 4% packet loss - but over a time of 10 seconds we always observed `<1%` packet loss for this
+can be observed of up to 4% packet loss - but over a time of 10 seconds we always observed `<2%` packet loss for this
 example media slice.
+This is of course already out of bounds.

 #### Raw output from ping